ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 True
 ```

 Cool stuff!
-We can write the tests for our business logic without worrying about
+We can write the tests for our business logic without worrying
-the impure ways we'll probably be getting those actions (like `IO`).
+about the impure ways we'll probably be getting those actions (like `IO`).
 This
 separation makes complicated business logic pretty easy to test, and we can
-write tests for the 'glue' code with confidence that the logic of our actions
+write separate tests for the 'glue' code with confidence that the logic of our
-is correct.
+actions is correct.
+Note that using an impure base monad like IO could
+certainly cause the list of actions which are collected to change, but the list
+of actions which is collected **fully describes** the state changes which take
+place; and so testing only the application of actions is sufficient for testing
+state updates.

 There's really only so much we can do with `Update` alone, but it's pretty easy
 to write an `UpdateT` transformer!
 I'll leave you to check out the